 3. Installation

 WordPress is fairly easy to install.
 Just download WordPress here, and then follow their 5-minute installation tutorial, if you’re familiar with handling files or databases.
-Otherwise, some hosts like Verpex offer cloud web hosting and WordPress hosting options that can spin a new install in seconds.
+Otherwise, some hosts like Verpex offer cloud web hosting and hosting for WordPress that can spin a new install in seconds.
 In the Verpex cloud hosting, there’s a quick installation option for WordPress, in their cPanel dashboard.

 Rating: 5 out of 5